abinit/abinit/doc/tutorial/rf1.md

     to produce phonon band structures and the associated thermodynamical properties, please see the [[lesson:rf2|tutorial DFPT 2]]

-This lesson should take about 2 hours.
+This tutorial should take about 2 hours.

 ## 1 The ground-state geometry of AlAs

-*Before beginning, you might consider to work in a different subdirectory as for the other lessons.
+*Before beginning, you might consider to work in a different subdirectory as for the other tutorials.
 Why not create "Work_rf1" in ~abinit/tests/tutorespfn/Input?*

 !!! important

-    The reference directory that contains the example files for the tutorial is no more ~abinit/tests/tutorial (as for the basic lessons and the specialized, non-DFPT ones), but ~abinit/tests/tutorespfn.
+    The reference directory that contains the example files for the tutorial is no more ~abinit/tests/tutorial (as for the basic tutorials and the specialized, non-DFPT ones), but ~abinit/tests/tutorespfn.
     This will be the case for all the DFPT based part of the tutorial.